 Targeting Squid at Mt Martha Rocks

-Check out this instructional video guide on how to squid filmed locally in Port Phillip Bay
+Check out this instructional video guide on squid locally in Port Phillip Bay.

 Targeting Snapper at Mt Martha Rocks Cliffs

-Locally Snapper season starts around October and finishes towards April.
-The big reds migrate inshore due to the warmer water temperatures which provide ideal spawning conditions.
-Dawn, Dusk, and tide changes are considered the best times to catch snapper.
+Locally, Snapper season starts around October and finishes towards April.
+The big reds migrate inshore due to the warmer water temperatures, which provide ideal spawning conditions.
+The best times to catch snapper are Dawn, Dusk, and tide changes.
 Snapper will take a variety of baits and soft plastics.
 For bait a 7 to 8 foot rod with a 4-7 kg rating paired with a 4000 or 5000 size reel spooled with 15-30 pound line is great.
 Good bait options include pilchards, silver whiting, squid, and salmon.
-When it comes to soft plastics, a 7 foot 3-6 kilo rod paired with a 3000 size reel is great.
-Good soft plastics include jerk shads, whip baits, curl tails, or paddle tails between 3 and 5 inches in a variety of colours.
+Regarding soft plastics, a 7 foot 3-6 kilo rod paired with a 3000 size reel is great.
+Good soft plastics include jerk shads, whip baits, curl tails, or paddle tails between 3 and 5 inches in various colours.
 We encourage you to read our detailed guide on how to catch snapper.

 Targeting garfish at Mount Martha

 Garfish or mini marlins are a fun local fish species to target.
 Generally caught between 20cm and 40 cm with no minimum legal-size limit but a daily bag limit of 40.
-Garfish have large snouts but very small mouths so the key to catching them is to use very small size hooks.
-Small long shanks between size 10 and size 14 are ideal choices.
-The preferred rig setup should consist of using a pencil or quill float, and then having a small split shot roughly 20cm above the hooks to keep the bait down. the floats will help suspend baits such as glacies, maggots or small pieces of fish flesh. berleying is a very important tool when targeting garfish, You can purchase premade berley pellets or powder from your local tackle shop or make your own use tuna oil, chook pellets and bread.
-Catching gars is all about finesse and an ultralight 1-3 or 2-4 kilo nibble tip rod that’s 7 to 9 foot in length Paired with a 1000, 2000 or 25000 size reel spooled with 4-6 lb line will be a great choice.
+Garfish have large snouts but tiny mouths, so the key to catching them is using tiny hooks.
+Small, long shanks between sizes 10 and 14 are ideal choices.
+The preferred rig setup should consist of using a pencil or quill float, and then having a small split shot roughly 20cm above the hooks to keep the bait down.
+The floats will help suspend baits such as glacies, maggots or small pieces of fish flesh. berleying is an essential tool when targeting garfish.
+You can purchase premade berley pellets or powder from your local tackle shop or make your own using tuna oil, chook pellets and bread.
+Catching gars is about finesse and an ultralight 1-3 or 2-4 kilo nibble tip rod, 7 to 9 feet long.
+Paired with a 1000, 2000 or 25000 size reel spooled with 4-6 lb line will be a great choice.

 Check out this instructional video guide on how to catch salmon on soft plastics.
 Crazy action in this one.